theArgo15/pyperclipProjects/README.md

 # pyperclipProjects

-This repo contains various small scripts that implement the pyperclip module The pyperclip module can import the contents of your clipboard as a Python string
+This repo contains various small scripts that implement the pyperclip module.
+The pyperclip module can import the contents of your clipboard as a Python string

 To use these scripts you will need to pip install pyperclip